ewrogers/SleepHunter4/docs/src/getting-started.md

 You can assign custom hotkeys to each of your characters by selecting them in SleepHunter and pressing the hotkey combination you wish to use.
 This will toggle their macro state when you press the hotkey, even if the main SleepHunter window is not in focus.

-To remove the hotkey, simply press the `Delete` or `Backspace` key key while the character is selected.
+To remove the hotkey, simply press the `Delete` or `Backspace` key while the character is selected.
 If you assign the same hotkey to another character, the previous character will have the hotkey unbound.

 There is a visual indicator on the character list item to show if a hotkey is assigned.